schmitz-ilias/ILIAS/Services/MetaData/ROADMAP.md

 I'm not quite sure whether they are similar enough to replace them entirely, as they currently fulfill different functions.
 It should be checked whether there are redundancies there.

+Some initial ideas:
+* Replace paths by structures decorated with path tags
+* Additional filters: give a number of elements to return, filter by md_id (basically all the things that have to be done by hand in the LOMDigestGUI right now).
+* Scaffolds should also have data (type none) and the reserved md_id 0.
+* Elements have grown in scope quite a bit, can one shift the extra functionality to fiducial classes?

 ### Vocabularies